Sleeping Bear Dunes Michigan, USA Travel Guide

 Certain sites in Sleeping Bear Dunes are a must for any visitor, with signature views and experiences.

-A park pass is necessary for entry to most places and parking.
+A park pass is necessary for entry to the majority of locations and parking.

-Remember to bring plenty of water and wear sturdy closed-toe shoes for any dune activities.
+Remember to bring plenty of water and wear sturdy closed-protective footwear for any dune activities.

 A meticulously restored 19th-century logging and shipping village.